Sardinian wildcat: Behaviour and ecology

 The Sardinian wildcat inhabits montane forests in the interior of the island, favoring maquis, holly oak woods, and other deciduous woodlands with dense undergrowth, as well as rocky valleys and montane areas.
-It's chiefly crepuscular, and typically spends the night and day hours in cover.
+It is chiefly crepuscular, and typically spends the night and day hours in cover.
 Mating occurs in February and March; after a pregnancy of eight to nine weeks, two to six kittens are born between April and June, which become independent after three months.

 Hunting and prey

 The Sardinian wildcat feeds primarily on small forest-dwelling rodents, alongside passeriforms, reptiles, and amphibians.
 The most common rodent prey are the wood mouse, the European edible dormouse, and the garden dormouse.
-In areas where these are abundant, it is also known to take larger prey such as the Barbary partridge, European hare, and European rabbit.
+In areas where these are abundant, it is also known to take larger prey, such as the Barbary partridge, European hare, and European rabbit.

-Conservation and threats
+Threats and conservation

-The primary threats to the Sardinian wildcat are habitat fragmentation, poaching, and genetic pollution due to hybridization with domestic housecats.
+The primary threats to the Sardinian wildcat are habitat fragmentation, poaching, and genetic pollution due to hybridisation with the domestic cat.

+The Sardinian wildcat is protected under the legislation of the Sardinian Autonomous Region, the Berne Convention, and the Habitats Directive.